Position space analysis of the AdS (in)stability problem: Summary

 \section{Summary}

 \begin{itemize} \item By combining existing numerical data with our analysis, we have argued that for a massless scalar field in AdS space, in the small-amplitude $\epsilon\rightarrow0$ limit, solutions remaining stable up to the interaction time scale $T\sim\epsilon^{-2}$ form an open set.
-This improves similar observations in finite $\epsilon$ numerical simulations \cite{BucLie13,MalRos13} and argues against the conjecture that the weakly turbulent instability occurs in all but a set of measure zero in the space of initial conditions \cite{BizRos11,DiaHor11,DiaHor12}. \item One important difference between our approach and previous work is that we analyzed the problem in position space.
+This improves similar observations in finite-$\epsilon$ numerical simulations \cite{BucLie13,MalRos13} and argues against the conjecture that the weakly turbulent instability occurs in all but a set of measure zero in the space of initial conditions \cite{BizRos11,DiaHor11,DiaHor12}. \item One important difference between our approach and previous work is that we analyzed the problem in position space.
 We pointed out that only position space properties can provide necessary and sufficient conditions for the collapse into a black hole.
-Any analysis of the power spectrum can at most provide necessary conditions for black hole formation. \item In the position space analysis, we exploited the small-amplitude $\epsilon\rightarrow0$ limit and argued that the only relevant dynamics are the gravitational self-interactions near $r=0$.
-This argument requires a hierarchy of scales given in Eq.~(\ref{eq-hierarchy}), which is difficult to reach in realistic numerical simulations. \item We showed that gravitational self-interaction near $r=0$ obeys an exact asymmetry under time reversal.
-As a result, it is equally generic for interactions to focus or defocus energy.
-This equality is consistent with existing numerical results. \item By making use of scaling symmetry, we simplified the stability problem in the $\epsilon\rightarrow0$ limit into a global regularity problem within a finite rescaled time.
+Any analysis of the power spectrum can at most provide necessary conditions for black hole formation. \item In the position space analysis, we exploited the small-amplitude $\epsilon\rightarrow0$ limit and argued in Sec.\ref{sec-weakG} that the only relevant dynamics are the gravitational self-interactions near $r=0$.
+This argument requires a hierarchy of scales given in Eq.~(\ref{eq-hierarchy}), which is difficult to reach in realistic numerical simulations. \item We showed that gravitational self-interaction near $r=0$ obeys an exact antisymmetry under time reversal.
+As a result, it is equally likely for interactions to focus or defocus energy.
+This equality is consistent with existing numerical results.\footnote{More specifically, one could take any numerical simulation and pause it at a moment when gravity is still weak.
+If one keeps the field profile but reverses the time derivative at this moment, the simulation will literally evolve backward toward the original initial profile, up to the numerical error and higher-order effects (which are small if the hierarchy of scales in Eq.~(\ref{eq-hierarchy}) is satisfied during the process).} We remind the readers that gravity can be effectively repulsive: tidal forces tend to pull things apart.
+The possible defocusing of a radiation shell is due to such tidal effect. \item By making use of scaling symmetry, we simplified the stability problem in the $\epsilon\rightarrow0$ limit into a global regularity problem within a finite rescaled time.
 The evolution was recast as a simple, first-order differential equation.
 We hope that this point of view, combined with the other techniques in this work and the existing literature, will allow a rigorous analysis of stability in the vanishing amplitude limit. \item Even if black holes do form in the $\epsilon^{-2}$ time scale, we point out that it does not always represent efficient thermalization of the boundary theory via AdS/CFT duality.
 In some cases, black hole formation describes prethermalization, and actual thermalization is delayed until this black hole evaporates. \end{itemize}

 \acknowledgments

 We thank Jan de Boer, Avery Broderick, Alex Buchel, Stephen Green, Diego Hofman, Matthew Johnson, Luis Lehner, Vladimir Rosenhaus, Andrzej Rostworowski, Jorge Santos and Ferdinand Verhulst for useful discussions.
 This work is part of the $\Delta$-ITP consortium and also supported in part by the Foundation for Fundamental Research on Matter (FOM), both are parts of the Netherlands Organisation for Scientific Research (NWO) that is funded by the Dutch Ministry of Education, Culture and Science (OCW).
 F.D. is supported by GRAPPA PhD Fellowship.
 M.L. and I.S.Y. are supported in part by funding from the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC Grant agreement no.~268088-EMERGRAV.